itstorque/quhackman/README.md

-1. The initial status is entangled;
+1. The initial status is entangled
-2. The initial state is superposed;
+2. The initial state is superposed
-3. Player strategy is quantum.
+3. Player strategy is quantum

-These features indicate that in quantum scenario, the definition of win and lose in a game changes fundamentally.
+These features indicate that in a quantum scenario, the definition of win and lose in a game changes fundamentally as a function of the qubit phase and rotation and the collapse of that function upon measurement.

 In this project, we propose a quantum game, which is a modified version of the multi-player PacMan game.
 The game is a validation of quantum game theory and test quantum win strategies.